freeradical13/freeradical13.github.io/index.md

 Peroxisomes use oxidative enzymes that catalyze reactions in which Hydrogen Peroxide is produced or degraded.
 Peroxisomes also break fats down into molecules for fuel.
 Peroxisomes are also used in the liver to detoxify compounds such as alcohol.

+#### Vacuoles

+Vacuoles are membrane-enclosed sacs used to store waste products and help maintain structure.

+#### Hormones

+Hormones are chemical signals that are part of the endocrine system which are synthesized by special cells and help coordinate an organismic response by traveling through a in a fluid to receptor cells.

+Steroids are hormones that are lipids with cholesterol-based structures which can pass through a cell membrane and may act as a transcription factor on DNA.

 #### Energy Generation

 Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
-The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mithocondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
+The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mitochondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
 Both mitochondria and chloroplasts have their own DNA plasmid and ribosomes, although most of their proteins are created by the enclosing cell and imported.

 #### Mitochondria

 Mitochondria are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
 The area inside the inner membrane is called the mitochondrial matrix.

-#### Chloroplasts

-[Chloroplasts][] are the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
-Like mitochondria, chloroplasts have two phospholipid bilayers.
-Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into sacs called [thylakoids][] which are arranged into stacks called [grana][] (a single stack being a granum).
-[Chlorophyll][] in the thylakoid membranes absorbs light and the [Calvin cycle][] uses that energy to synthesize organic compounds.

-#### Vacuoles

-Vacuoles are membrane-enclosed sacs used to store waste products and help maintain structure.

-#### Hormones

-Hormones are chemical signals part of the endocrine system that are synthesized by special cells and help coordinate an organismic response by traveling through a eukaryote in a fluid to receptor cells.

-Steroids are hormones that are lipids with cholesterol-based structures which can pass through a cell membrane and may act as a transcription factor on DNA.

 #### Plants